yousefalshaikh17/plant-simulator-game-ios/README.md

 # Plant Simulator Game for iOS
+⚠️ Warning: This project is no longer being maintained due to no longer having access to a MacOS device.
 ### Overview

 The Plant Simulator game was originally created as an [Android project](https://github.com/yousefalshaikh17/plant-simulator-game-android) and later ported to iOS using Swift.
 The iOS version incorporates platform-specific features to enhance the user experience.
 It utilizes on-board accelerometers and follows Object-Oriented principles along with several Design Patterns to provide a clean and efficient architecture.
 The gameplay challenges the player to manage three plants by watering them appropriately, ensuring they do not dry out or drown.
 The game also features performance-based comments, offering feedback based on how well the player is managing the plants.